OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

 ## Upgrade ASM (Anthos Service Mesh)

-If you want to upgrade ASM instead of the Kubeflow components, refer to [kubeflow/common/asm/README.md](https://github.com/kubeflow/gcp-blueprints/blob/master/kubeflow/common/asm/README.md) for the latest instructions on upgrading ASM.
+If you want to upgrade ASM instead of the OpenDataology components, refer to [OpenDataology/common/asm/README.md](https://github.com/OpenDataology/gcp-blueprints/blob/master/OpenDataology/common/asm/README.md) for the latest instructions on upgrading ASM.
 Detailed explanation is listed below.
 Note: if you are going to upgrade major or minor version of ASM, it is recommended to read [the official ASM upgrade documentation](https://cloud.google.com/service-mesh/docs/upgrade-path-old-versions-gke) before proceeding with the steps below.

 ### Install a new ASM workload